T Line (Sound Transit): Rolling stock and equipment

-In November 2017, Sound Transit ordered five Liberty-model streetcars from the Brookville Equipment Corporation, at a cost of $26.5 million, for use on the future Hilltop extension.
-At the time of the order's being placed, the 34-seat cars were projected to be delivered in late 2020 and early 2021, but were delayed to March 2022.
-The first vehicle was unveiled in late April and the final unit was delivered in November.
-The contract with Brookville includes an option to order five additional cars.
+The first three streetcars are Škoda 10 Ts, numbered 1001 to 1003, that were manufactured in the Czech Republic by Škoda Transportation.
+They are identical to cars used by the Portland Streetcar system in Portland, Oregon.
+Each Škoda streetcar has 30 seats and can carry an additional 85 passengers at crush load.
+They each weigh 31 ST and can reach a top speed of 25 mph.
+They are unable to be coupled and draw their electrical power from overhead catenary that is energized at 750 volts direct current.

+The second generation of T Line vehicles are five Liberty NXT streetcars, numbered 2001 to 2005, that were manufactured in the United States by the Brookville Equipment Corporation.
+The Brookville streetcars have the same general dimensions as the Škoda vehicles but seat 26 passengers and can carry up to 100 passengers at crush load.
+The five streetcars were ordered in 2017 at a cost of $26.5 million and delivered between March and November 2022.
+They entered service in July 2023.
+The contract with Brookville also includes an option to order five additional cars.

 Future expansion

 Tacoma Community College Extension

-An extension beyond the Hilltop neighborhood to the Tacoma Community College campus in western Tacoma was funded by the Sound Transit 3 ballot measure, approved by voters in 2016, and is scheduled to open in 2041.
+An extension beyond the Hilltop neighborhood to the Tacoma Community College campus in western Tacoma was funded by the Sound Transit 3 ballot measure, approved by voters in 2016.
+It is scheduled to open in 2039 or 2041 depending on available funding and construction costs.
 The 3.5 mi extension would use South 19th Street and stop at six stations, carrying approximately 18,000 daily riders and costing up to $478 million.
 Train frequency would be increased to six minutes during peak periods and a section of the original line near Union Station would be double-tracked.